tud-amr/fabrics/README.md

 Geometric Fabrics represent a geometric approach to motion generation for various robot structures.
-The idea is next development step after Riemannian motion policies and offer a more stable
+The idea is a next development step after Riemannian Motion Policies and offers increased stability and accessibility.

 <table>
   <tr>